Usage-based insurance programs

 Despite the benefits of pay as you go car insurance, there have been vocal critics of telematics who have claimed that the downsides of the technology outweighs the benefits.

-Furthermore, the temptation for pay as you drive insurance to allow insurers to sell data means that even if data is safe, it may be shared.
+Furthermore, with so much data being collected, the temptation for insurers to sell data means even if data is safe, it may be shared.

 - 35%Driving Data